crosswalk-project/crosswalk-website/_notes/campaign-ideas.md

 Crosswalk
 =========

-> Crosswalk is a specialized WebView for building Hybrid mobile applications.
+> Crosswalk is an up-to-date WebView for building hybrid mobile applications.

 ## What WebView are you using?